Mormon Tabernacle Choir singer quits over Trump inaugural

+Jan Chamberlin writes that by performing at the Jan.
+20 inaugural, the 360-member choir will appear to be "endorsing tyranny and fascism."

-SALT LAKE CITY (AP) — A member of the Mormon Tabernacle Choir says she has resigned from the famed group over its decision to perform at next month’s inauguration of President-elect Donald Trump.
+SALT LAKE CITY (AP) — A member of the Mormon Tabernacle Choir said she has resigned from the famed group over its decision to perform at next month’s inauguration of President-elect Donald Trump.

 Jan Chamberlin posted her resignation letter to choir leaders on her Facebook page Thursday.
 In it, she writes that by performing at the Jan.
-20 inaugural, the 360-member choir will appear to be “endorsing tyranny and facism.”
+20 inaugural, the 360-member choir will appear to be “endorsing tyranny and fascism.”
 She says she feels betrayed by the choir’s decision to take part.

-The choir is part of the Church of Jesus Christ of Latter Day Saints.
-Church spokesman Eric Hawkins tells The Salt Lake Tribune (http://bit.ly/2ieSfXG ) that participation in the choir and the inaugural performance is voluntary.
+The choir is part of The Church of Jesus Christ of Latter Day Saints.
+Church spokesman Eric Hawkins told The Salt Lake Tribune (http://bit.ly/2ieSfXG ) that participation in the choir and the inaugural performance is voluntary.

-Hawkins said last week the choir’s tradition of presidential performances isn’t “implied support of party affiliations or politics.”
+Hawkins said last week the choir’s tradition of presidential performances isn’t “implied support of party affiliations or politics” but a “demonstration of our support for freedom, civility and the peaceful transition of power.”

 Most Read Stories